Last Updated on 06/27/2022 by Desmond

 The liver is an important organ in charge of the body’s metabolism; it balances glucose and lipid metabolism.
 Yellow tea has a marked effect on preventing and curing hepatitis or other liver diseases.
 A healthy liver also helps your weight loss plan.

 Just like the other teas, yellow tea also got an excellent anti-inflammatory effect.
 Study shows that the yellow tea extract is rich in tea polyphenols, which are good at anti-inflammatory.
-They can help to prevent many inflammations of the human body, primarily the oral.
+They can help prevent many inflammations of the human body, primarily the oral.

 Yellow Tea Varieties